 - Engineered graft application

 - Coordinated surgical intervention

 - Splints and protective shoe wear

-Our program, led by Medical Director, Dr. David Spencer, provides the latest wound care treatments, as well as the experienced care of a team of physicians and nurses who specialize in wound care management.
-In addition, the Hyperbaric and Wound Care Program offers comprehensive care in 3 convenient locations on the Mississippi Gulf Coast: Singing River Hospital, Ocean Spring Hospital, and Merit Biloxi.
+Our program, led by Medical Director, Dr. Jason Payne and Dr. Jeremy Simpler, provides the latest wound care treatments, as well as the experienced care of a team of providers and nurses who specialize in wound care management.
+In addition, the Hyperbaric and Wound Care Program offers comprehensive care at Singing River Hospital and Ocean Springs Hospital.